JonasGruenwald/spectator/README.md

 ## Usage

-> 🦔 **Spectator is a tool intended to be used for debugging and inspecting applications in development, you should not include spectator in your production application**
+> 🦔 **Please be aware spectator is still new, and a work in progress, reliability is not guaranteed, use at your own peril!**

 Call `spectator.start()` in your application, to start the spectator service and WebUI.